Zero to Built: Creating a Forum App

 If you look at the Holochain Playground, you should see that the update was added to Alice’s source chain.
 Specifically, it created:

-3. a CreateLink action that connects the original create action to the update action.
+action that connects the original create action to the update action.

-As explained previously, the original forum post already has a ‘link’ of sorts pointing from its action to the Update action, which can be accessed when the original is retrieved.
-The extra link created by the CreateLink action is optional — it merely speeds up retrieval when an action has been edited many times and has a long chain of update links, by allowing you to jump to the end of the chain.
+action is optional — it merely speeds up retrieval when an action has been edited many times and has a long chain of update links, by allowing you to jump to the end of the chain.
 In the screenshot above, the link is highlighted in the DHT pane.

 Now it’s time to add commenting to your app.

-Previously, you added new components to the App.svelte component.
+component.
 That made sense because posts were a global data type.
-But comments are related to a post, so from now on you’ll be modifying the PostDetail.svelte component instead.
+But comments are related to a post, so from now on you’ll be modifying the PostDetail.svelte

-Open up PostDetail.svelte in your IDE:
+Open up PostDetail.svelte

 code ui/src/forum/posts/PostDetail.svelte

-Just as before, first you’ll need to import the components near the top of the file (just after the line that imports EditPost.svelte):
+Just as before, first you’ll need to import the components near the top of the file (just after the line that imports EditPost.svelte

-import CreateComment from './CreateComment.svelte';
+import EditPost from "./EditPost.svelte";

-import CommentsForPost from './CommentsForPost.svelte';
++import CommentsForPost from "./CommentsForPost.svelte";

 Further down the file, in the template block, add the components’ elements to the template.
-Put them both before the closing </div> tag.
+Put them both after the closing </section>

 Here, the comment components need to know what post they’re related to.
-The post hash is the unique ID for the post, and the comment components’ elements both expect a postHash attribute.
-This hash is available in the PostDetail component as a variable of the same name, so it can be passed to the comment widgets.
+The post hash is the unique ID for the post, and the comment components’ elements both expect a postHash

-<CreateComment postHash="{postHash}"></CreateComment>
++ <CreateComment postHash="{postHash}"></CreateComment>

-<CommentsForPost postHash="{postHash}"></CommentsForPost>
++ <CommentsForPost postHash="{postHash}"></CommentsForPost>

 Save the file, then go back to the UI windows to see the changes.
 Try typing in a comment or two, then deleting them.
 (You may need to refresh the UI windows to see the changes to the content.)
 Watch the Playground — see how the authors’ source chains and the graph in the DHT change as new information is added.
 The deleted comments are still there and can be accessed by code in your zomes if needed, but neither the application backend (that is, the functions defined in the coordinator zome) nor the UI have the capacity to show them.